VedantParanjape/Chat-Server-and-Client/README.md

 # Chat-Server-and-Client

+**INSTRUCTIONS ON FIRST RUN**

+**Download the compiled programs and create a blank folder each in the server and client folder, move the downloaded programs to the newly created folder, i mean the server program into the the empty folder in server folder and do the same for the client program.**

 **INTRODUCTION**

 Instant messengers have become a daily part of our life.
 We cannot imagine a life without Whatsapp, Telegram, Hike, etc. I was always curious about their working, so I spent some time and learnt about their theory of implementation.
 Equipped with the right knowledge I have created a very basic implementation of instant messengers.